noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

   </summary>
   <div markdown="1">

-### Do Smaller Events Evoke a Similar Reaction? — Release of *Pokémon GO*
+### Do Smaller Events Evoke a Similar Reaction?
+Release of *Pokémon GO*

 In the case of the U.S. election, we saw one of the most important events on Reddit, culminating in an enormous, cluster-wide reaction.
 A natural follow-up question is: **how does Reddit react to something more niche?**

 For this, we examine the release of the augmented-reality mobile game *Pokémon GO*.
 The subreddits most central to this event are **r/pokemon** and **r/pokemongo**, both belonging to the Gaming cluster.
-With 621 hyperlink interactions over the observation period, **r/pokemongo** ranks as the 32nd most connected subreddit within the cluster — impressive for a community that only became active after the game’s release in June 2016.
+With 621 hyperlink interactions over the observation period, **r/pokemongo** ranks as the 32nd most connected subreddit within the cluster, which is impressive for a community that only became active after the game’s release in June 2016.

 <figure id="fig-plot-top-subreddits-gaming">
   <div class="plotly-embed-top">